termd/termd/README.md

   - not an arg parser
   - not a command framework
 - why async style ?
   - keyboard, ctrl-c, etc... event processing is easy to program against
+- why would I use Termd ?
+  - you want to write a terminal application easily
+  - you want to support various protocols like SSH, telnet or a web interface
+  - you don't care about the technical details

 ### Todo